isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 <figcaption>Gobusiness IP Grow provides a comprehensive list of IA/IP services and service providers categorised into four key categories to give users a high-level understanding of the IA/IP services that may be necessary for their business
 </figcaption>

-To ensure that you get the help you need to protect your IP, GoBusiness IP Grow also has a comprehensive list of [20 IA/IP directories](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/types-of-ia-ip-services), categorised into four key types of IA/IP services to give you a concrete understanding of the various IP services available to help you better identify your needs.
+To ensure that you get the help you need to protect your IP, GoBusiness IP Grow also has a [comprehensive list of 20 IA/IP directories](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/types-of-ia-ip-services), categorised into four key types of IA/IP services to give you a concrete understanding of the various IP services available to help you better identify your needs.
 The categories are IP search and registration, IP strategy and management, IP commercialisation and financing, and more.

 ![GoBusinesse-Adviser for IP Service](/images/blog/content/ipgrow-4.png)
 <figcaption>The e-Adviser for IP service curates recommendations for the type of IA and IP services your business needs based on the short questionnaire</figcaption>

-### I have difficulty navigating the IP registration process

-If you’re still not sure which IA/IP services your business needs, simply tap into the GoBusiness e-Adviser for IP Service for personalised recommendations.
+If you’re still not sure which IA/IP services your business needs, simply tap into the [GoBusiness e-Adviser for IP Service](https://eadviser.gobusiness.gov.sg/ipservice) for personalised recommendations.

-I have difficulty navigating the IP registration process
+### 2. I have difficulty navigating the IP registration process

 According to the latest Singapore IP survey, one of the top three IP-related challenges in Singapore is navigating the individual requirements of IP offices.